 After the zone is created, if you want to create an additional cluster along with Nexus 1000v virtual switch in the existing zone, use the Add Cluster option.
-For information on creating a cluster, see Add Cluster: vSphere on page 64.
+For information on creating a cluster, see Section 6.4.3, "Add Cluster: vSphere".